||East Fork Loop

 the Maples Loop, which starts from the same

-Bruce breaks out into the open.
-We're
+Bruce breaks out into the open on a

 |The trail is very buffed, with smooth wooden bridges over